-General Procedures
+General Admission Procedures

-New students to the Ventura County Community College District must complete an application for admission and complete orientation, assessment, and a student education plan before they can register for classes.
-The application for admission is available online at www. oxnardcollege.edu/apply.
+Students new to the Ventura County Community College District must complete an application for admission.
+The application for admission is available online at www.oxnardcollege.edu/apply.
 Printed copies of the application for admission can be downloaded from the College website.
 Consult the college website for application dates and deadlines.
 An admission application must be on file before students can register.
 There is no cost to apply.